itchio/savior/README.md

 Note: `tarextractor` and `zipextractor` are implemented on top of forks of golang's zip and tar archive handlers, which can be found at [itchio/arkive](https://github.com/itchio/arkive).

+Note: extractors are not responsible for closing sinks - the sinks are created and closed by the caller itself.

 ### Sinks

 A `Sink` is typically what an extractor extracts "to".
 In the simplest case, it's a